Dreamki503/Machine-Learning-Asssignment---3/README.md

 ## JOB RECOMMENDATION MODEL
 ### 1️.
 Content-Based Filtering (CBF) Approach
 Extracted features from job descriptions using SPLADE embeddings.
-Used cosine similarity to compare the user's profile with job descriptions.
+Used cosine similarity to compare the user's profile (Work experience, Education, Skills) from the dataset with job descriptions.
-Recommended jobs that are most similar to what the user entered.
+Recommended jobs that are most similar to what the user's profile.

 Advantages:
 1. Works well when user data is limited (e.g., first-time users).
-2. Ensures recommendations are personalized to the user's input.
+2. Ensures recommendations are personalized to the user's profile.
 3. Doesn’t rely on other users' behavior, making it independent of past interactions.

 Possible Improvements: Use NLP to extract skills, roles, and industries from user input for better matching.